olmobaldoni/ViolaJones/README.md

 ![](./otherImages/tabella_iou_30.png)

-Consider detection D and H. In the first case the precision is 5/5 = 1.000 while the recall is 5/12 = 0.4167.
+Consider detection E and H. In the first case the precision is 5/5 = 1.000 while the recall is 5/12 = 0.4167.
 In the second case the precision is 7/8 = 0.8750 and the recall 7/12 = 0.5833.
 Note that the denominator of the recall is always 12, i.e. the total number of Ground Truths.

 By choosing a more restrictive IOU threshold, different precision x recall values can be obtained.
 The following table computes the precision and recall values with a more strict IOU threshold of t = 0.40.
 By that, it is noticeable the occurrence of more FP detections, reducing the recall.